-Additional information such as daily fund prices, brochures, application forms and a schedule of fund fees and charges is available on www.coronation.com.
-You will also find additional information on the considerations pertinent to investing in a fund denominated in a foreign currency and domiciled in an offshore jurisdiction.
+Additional information such as daily fund prices, brochures, application forms and a schedule of fund fees and charges is available on our website, www.coronation.com

 IMPORTANT INFORMATION REGARDING TERMS OF USE

 This document is for information purposes only and does not constitute or form part of any offer to issue or sell, or any solicitation of any offer to subscribe for or purchase any particular investment.
 Opinions expressed in this document may be changed without notice at any time after publication.
 We therefore disclaim any liability for any loss, liability, damage (whether direct or consequential) or expense of any nature whatsoever which may be suffered as a result of or which may be attributable, directly or indirectly, to the use of or reliance upon the information.